 It may be that none of these projects ends up convincing you.
 Perhaps they are very difficult, or on the contrary very simple.
 But ideas are not really that important.
 You can find an endless number of interesting project ideas if you just brainstorm.

 What’s really important is the execution.
 Pick one project to do and commit to it.
 Don’t be lazy.
 Be a finisher!

-Do you have any other cool idea for doing a Python project?
+Do you have any other cool ideas for doing a Python project?
 If you have any, feel free to add them in the comments section.
 We will make this a great resource with awesome ideas.
 So add your valuable contributions as well.

 It took me a long time to create this article.
 I would appreciate it if you would be willing to share it.
 It will encourage me to create more useful articles like this.